CodingItWrong/outsidein.dev/docs/vue/1-setup.md

 $ git push -u origin ci
 ```

 GitHub will give you a URL to create a pull request.
-Open it in the browser, and click “Create pull request”.
+Open it in the browser, and click "Create pull request".

-Notice the yellow “Some checks haven't completed yet” warning, with “Test/Test” under it.
+Notice the yellow "Some checks haven't completed yet" warning, with "Test/Test" under it.
 That’s our GitHub Action running.

 ![PR screen with tests running](./images/1-4-pr-screen-with-tests-running.png)

-Click the “Details” link next to it.
+Click the "Details" link next to it.
 You’ll see our unit and E2E tests running.

 ![Actions screen with tests running](./images/1-5-actions-screen-with-test-running.png)

 When they pass, the action will be marked as passed.
-If you go back to the Conversation tab of your PR, you’ll see a green “All checks have passed”.
+If you go back to the Conversation tab of your PR, you’ll see a green "All checks have passed".

 ![PR screen with tests passed](./images/1-6-pr-screen-with-tests-passed.png)

-Go ahead and click “Merge pull request”, then “Confirm merge”, then "Delete branch".
+Go ahead and click "Merge pull request", then "Confirm merge", then "Delete branch".

 In your local project, switch back to `master` and pull down the latest changes that we merged in from the branch: